 Please email International Student Advice if you have any questions about making your application.

 It will take the Home Office 8 weeks to make a decision on your Tier 4 application.
-However, the University can provisionally enrol you while your Tier 4 application is being considered by the Home Office.
-However, you must attend the pre-enrolment for non-EEA students and bring the following documents:
+However, the University can provisionally enrol you while your Tier 4 application is being considered.

 - Your passport and current Biometric Residence Permit/visa;